rusticbison/website/_posts/2016-06-14-monetas-goatd.md

 * Create a web app that is a view to *GoatD* to create and receive transfers from a mobile device or web browser
 * Create permissions, so a company can use *GoatD* wallets instead of bank accounts
 * Automate payroll and accounting using the same application
-* Offer wallet creation and protection service (become a bank) with a few keystrokes
+* Offer wallet creation and protection service (become a bank)
-* Work with other system APIs to create an exchange, for example between PayPal and Monetas
+* Create an exchange, for example between your bank, poloniex.com or paypal.com and Monetas
-* Another exchange could be between a bank current account and Monetas

 # Next steps

-If you don't have *GoatD* already, the only way to get it at the moment is by becoming a corporate partner of Monetas.
-If you get that far, then you'll receive a download link and you can run *GoatD* from a [Vagrant](https://www.vagrantup.com/) box that uses [Virtual Box](https://www.virtualbox.org/wiki/Downloads) as a provider.
-The idea is that once you're a Monetas partner, it's easy to earn revenue from the transfers that come out of the applications you build.
+The *GoatD* application runs in a "sandbox" environment, so you're not using real assets.
+The production environment hasn't launched at the time of this post, but when it's available you can simply point your *GoatD* to the production notary server.
+When you do that you earn a percentage of the transfer fees made with your application.
+Be sure to get in touch with Monetas and sign up as a partner first.

 In my next post we'll look at how to setup *GoatD* and how to create multiple wallets.
 Later we'll build a simple mobile wallet web app that you can turn into an iOS or Android app, or just access via a web browser.
 The thing to remember is that *GoatD* is your wallet, so wherever that is installed is where your money is.